Relational Operators in Java with Example

 2. <=Less than or equal toThis operator evaluates that the value of the left operand is less than or equal to the value of the right operand.
 If it is the case, the operator returns true.

 3. >Greater thanThis operator evaluates that the value of the left operand is greater than the value of the right operand.
-If the value on left side of operator is greater than the value on right side, the greater than (>) operator returns true.
+If the value on the left side of operator is greater than the value on the right side, the greater than (>) operator returns true.

 4. >=Greater than or equal toThis operator tests that the value of the left operand is greater than or equal to the value of the right operand.
 If the value on the left side of the operator is greater than or equal to the value on the right side, then the operator returns true.

-5. ==Equal toThis operator evaluates that the value of left and right operands are equal or not.
+5. ==Equal toThis operator evaluates whether the value of left and right operands is equal or not.
 If values on both sides of the operator are equal to each other, the equal operator (==) returns true.

 6. !=Not equal toThis operator evaluates that the left operand is not equal to the right side.
-If the values on both sides of operator are not equal to each other, the not equal operator returns true.
+If the values on both sides of the operator are not equal to each other, the not equal operator returns true.

 The above six comparison operators provide the foundation for comparing data in Java.
 Each operator is always a combination of two constants, variables, expressions, or a mix of these.

-Java Comparison Operators Example Programs
+Java Comparison Operators Examples

-public class RelationalOperatorsDemo
+public class RelationalOperatorsDemo {

 public static void main(String[] args)